Minnesota maple series: Identifying maples trees for syrup production

 Boxelder (Acer negundo)

 Boxelder is the only maple in Minnesota that has a compound leaf.
 It is the most widespread maple found in the United States and Minnesota.
 Boxelder prefers moist sites, but adapts to a variety of conditions.
 It grows fifty to seventy feet in height and two to four feet in diameter.
 It often divides near the ground into numerous branches that form a wide-spreading crown.

 Boxelder leaves are opposite, but are odd-pinnate, with three to nine coarsely-toothed leaflets.
 The terminal leaflet is sometimes shallowly lobed.
 The flowers are small, yellowish-green, dioecious (male and female on different trees), and appear before the leaves.
 The fruit occurs in V-shaped winged pairs, forming long, drooping clusters that remain on the tree throughout the winter.
 The bark is pale gray or light brown, and deeply divided with broad scaly ridges.

-For additional information contact your county office of the Minnesota Extension Service or contact:
+For additional information contact your county office of the Minnesota Extension or contact: